fyp-infocrypt/FrontEnd_Templates_Testing/README.md

 # InfocryptTemplates

 I think it would be best to create individual branches so that we don't overwrite each other's ideas.
-We can merge later on the main project repo when we come to a common agreement.
+We can merge later on the main project repo when we finalise any decisions.